mhrivnak/podset-operator/tut.md

 the PodSet API for the auto-generation.

 `PodSetSpec` represents the desired state, (input comes from PodSet CR).
-Users will need to tell the Operator how many Pods we want, so lets add `Replicas`.
+Users will need to tell the Operator how many Pods they want, so let's add `Replicas`.

 ```go